The following Wills & Probate practice note provides comprehensive and up to date legal information covering:

 variation or disclaimer

-PRs must distribute to the persons entitled under the deceased's Will/intestacy rules.
+PRs must distribute to the persons entitled under the deceased's Will or under the intestacy rules.
 Before distributing, they must satisfy themselves as to the correct identity of the beneficiaries.
+See Practice Note: Will interpretation—specific beneficiary identification issues.

-When a beneficiary under the Will is identified by reference to a general class description, the PRs must ascertain all those within the class description.
+When a beneficiary under the Will is identified by reference to a general class description, the PRs must ascertain all those within the class description at the relevant time.
+See Practice Note: Will interpretation—when are beneficiaries ascertained?

 These are rules of construction aimed at closing entry to the class as soon as someone satisfies the class requirements so that persons satisfying the class description but born afterwards cannot join it.